-Overall, this project is rather technically complex, with frontend and backend development skills requirements, static code analysis, dynamic code analysis, and connecting with external software and hardware.
+Overall, this project is rather technically complex, with frontend and backend development skills requirements, static code analysis, and connecting with external software and hardware.
 Each design section has unique challenges that must be overcome to ensure a successful outcome.

 4.2 Design Exploration